isunjn/serene/README.md

 ## How to use

-To get started with serene, check the [Docs]().
+To get started with serene, check the [Docs](https://github.com/isunjn/serene/wiki).

 ## Contributing

-If you found a bug or want a specific feature, just open a issue.
+If you found a bug or want a specific feature, just open an issue.

 Be noticed that to keep serene simple, some niche needs may not be considered.
-You can implement that in your own site.
+You can implement it in your own site.

 ## Credits